 If Eternal Sunshine is about the perils of shutting ourselves off from that which makes us uncomfortable, then Her takes a leap into isolation.
 The 2014 film is shot in Instagram-worthy pastels, and set in a near future in which the outside world looks pleasant because everyone can retreat into chat-boxes and video-games to express their anger and loneliness.
 People on the streets are speaking, but only into their headsets, retreating into a world that’s comfortable not only because it’s tailored to their individual wishes, but because it allows them to ignore the wishes of others.

-Why shouldn’t science fiction, in addition to imagining new paradigms for social and political life, offer new paradigms for how to treat each other?
+Why shouldn’t science fiction offer new paradigms for how to treat each other?

 Joaquin Phoenix plays Theodore, a man who writes handwritten letters to strangers for a living and yet is unable to connect emotionally to those in his own life.
 He develops a romantic relationship with his OS, who is called Samantha and is brought to life by Scarlett Johansson’s sultry voice.
 Throughout the film, we see Samantha’s intelligence developing, though it’s unclear whether that’s because the AI is getting smarter or because the OS is learning how to behave according to Theodore’s emotional preferences.
 Compared to the smoothness of his romance with Samantha, real-life dates seem messy and ugly.
 The one blind date he has turns awry quickly, and a mix of alcohol and awkwardness drives the woman to lash out and walk away.
 Theodore’s ex-wife makes an apt observation about him while they sign their divorce papers: “You always wanted a wife without the confrontation of dealing with anything real.”